onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 # data_analysis_0804.f90

 Similar to the previous code, this file reads in the files `sp3dchannel_    N.dat` and performs spatio-temporal averaging.
-The code should be executed twice, in a different mode each time.
-The note of caution about the code configuration mentioned before applies here also.
 For a generic quantity $\psi(x,y,z,t)$, the spatio-temporal average $\langle \psi\rangle(z)$ is defined as:

 $$
 \psi(z)=\frac{1}{t_2-t_1}\frac{1}{L_x L_y}\int_{t_1}^{t_2}dt\int_0^{L_x}dx\int_0^{L_y}dy \psi(x,y,z,t).
 $$

 Here, $t_1$ is the first time at which the simulation reaches a statistically steady state and $t_2$ is the final time of the simulation.
+The aim of this code is to calculate such spatio-temporal averages, for various quantities of interest.

+The code needs be executed twice, in a different mode each time.
+The first time around, the value $t_1$ is computed.
+The second time around, the spatio-temporal averages are computed.
+The note of caution about the code configuration mentioned before applies here also.

 <b>Inputs:</b>  The same as `make_slices.f90`.
 The code reads in the files `sp3dchannel_    N.dat`, where $N$ is an integer label: